JimMcL/mimicry-in-motion/README.txt

 McLean, D. J., & Herberstein, M. E. Mimicry in motion and morphology: do information limitation, tradeoffs or compensation relax selection for mimetic accuracy?

-This project uses behaviour/locomotor mimicry and morphometric to test various hypotheses for imperfect mimicry.
+This project uses behaviour/locomotor mimicry and morphometric analysis to test various hypotheses for imperfect mimicry.

 Directory structure